 Blind Emboss

-Blind emboss forms a raised pattern without foil or ink on paperboard, coated paper, or film, and the process depends on die radius, substrate caliper, and counter hardness.
-The relief creates tactile contrast and small ribs that add stiffness to thin panels.
-Textured variants add micro‑patterns that shift glare and grip, if packaging requires more controlled surface friction.
+Blind emboss forms a raised pattern without foil or ink on paperboard, coated paper, or film.
+Relief quality depends on die radius, substrate caliper, and counter hardness.
+The raised surface creates tactile contrast and adds slight stiffness to thin panels.
+Very thin paper stocks may lose edge definition or tear if excessive emboss depth is applied.
+On lightweight folding cartons, converters usually keep the emboss depth shallow, so the panel does not warp or lose edge sharpness.

 Registered Emboss